fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 And indeed, the TypeScript [documentation](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#working-with-union-types) says this:

-> *TypeScript will only allow an operation (or attribute access) if it is valid for every member of the union.*
+> <i>TypeScript will only allow an operation (or attribute access) if it is valid for every member of the union.</i>

 The documentation also mentions the following:

-> *The solution is to narrow the union with code...
-Narrowing occurs when TypeScript can deduce a more specific type for a value based on the structure of the code.*
+> <i>The solution is to narrow the union with code...
+Narrowing occurs when TypeScript can deduce a more specific type for a value based on the structure of the code.</i>

 So once again the [type narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) is the rescue!

 One handy way to narrow these kinds of types in TypeScript is to use *switch case* expressions.
-Once TypeScript has inferred that a variable is of union type and that each type in the union contain a certain literal attribute (in our case *kind*), we can use that as a type identifier.
+Once TypeScript has inferred that a variable is of union type and that each type in the union contains a certain literal attribute (in our case *kind*), we can use that as a type identifier.
 We can then build a switch case around that attribute and TypeScript will know which attributes are available within each case block:

 ![vscode showing part. and then the attributes](../../images/9/64new.png)